IT Career Guide

 1. The tech company you’re applying for – It is important that you are familiar with what the company is, what they’re doing, and what they’re trying to achieve.
 Pay attention to how the tone is written on their website, their company description on job boards, and on the actual job post.
 Research their recent projects and achievements and make and mention what stood out and inspired you to apply the most.

-2. The qualifications for the role – This can be easily found on the job post itself, but understanding the minimum qualifications will help you gauge how well you can market yourself.
+2. The qualifications for the role – This can be easily found on the job post itself.
+But understanding the minimum qualifications will help you gauge how well you can market yourself.
 Research unfamiliar terms, then match everything with your current credentials when writing your cover letter.

 General Format to Observe